DropIn Slideshow - Put your images in a slideshow, immediately!

 For some examples, check out the video.

-Using the Edit Window
+Using the Edit Page

-There are four main areas in the Edit window.
-At the top of the window (perhaps below an advertisement) all the slides are displayed in a timeline view.
-You may need to scroll to see all your slides.
-Below the slides in the second major are – a horizontal line of "Candidates."
-The candidates are image files that were found in the same folder as the last image dropped into the slideshow.
+Below the slides is the second major area – a horizontal line of "Candidates."
+You will probably need to select the Candidates folder to make the Candidate images appear.
+(See the discussion of the "Choose folder" button below).
 The candidates may already be in the slideshow, or they may not.
-To add a candidate to the slideshow, just drag it from the candidates area and drop it on one of the slides in the slideshow timeline.
-The candidate will be added to the slides show _after_ the slide where it was dropped.
+To add a candidate to the slideshow, just drag it from the Candidates area and drop it on one of the slides in the slideshow time line.
+The candidate will be added to the slides show after the slide where it was dropped.
+You can also use buttons to Send a selected candidate, or all the candidates, to slide show

-Below the slides, and just to the left of the candidates area, is the "rejects" area.
+Below the slides, and just to the left of the Candidates area, is the "Rejects" area.
 To remove a slide from the slideshow, drag it to the rejects area and drop it there.

-The Settings Window
+The Settings Page

 DropIn Slideshow - Helpful Hints